 Usually the ordinary individual does not find himself in the seventh dimension, but rather in one of the other three higher divisions.
 There is very little difference between the sixth division and physical existence.
 The person finds himself in familiar surroundings with former relatives and friends, who like the person himself, often do not realize that they are dead.

-The third division is described as corresponding to the Spiritualistic “Summerland,” where the inhabitants reside in a world of their own creation-the creation of their thoughts.
-The entire environment, the cities and their contents, the scenery of life, is formed through the influence of thought.
+The third division is corresponding to the Spiritualistic “Summerland,”.
+There, the inhabitants reside in a world of their own creation-the creation of their thoughts.
+The entire environment, the cities and their contents, the scenery of life, come from the influence of thought.

-The second division is that which is properly viewed as Heaven, and the inhabitants of all races, creeds, and beliefs find it according to each individual belief.
-It is discovered not to be a certain place like taught by a particular religion, but rather a region in which each and every religion finds its ideal.
+The second division is that which is properly viewed as Heaven.
+And the inhabitants of all races, creeds, and beliefs find it according to each individual belief.
+It is not a certain place like taught by a particular religion, but rather a region in which each and every religion finds its ideal.
 Christians, Mohammedans, Hindus, and so on, find heaven to be just as they previously conceived it.
 Here, and also in the fist and highest division, the inhabitants pursue noble aims freed of the selfishness that was mingled with such aims when on earth.
-The literary man, artist, scholar, preacher, all without the thought of self-interest, pursue the excellence of their goals, and after long enough durations fine themselves to be fit for change; they then depart the astral world and enter the Mental World, which is one vastly higher.
+The literary man, artist, scholar, preacher, all without the thought of self-interest, pursue the excellence of their goals.
+And after long enough durations fine themselves to be fit for change.
+They then depart the astral world and enter the Mental World, which is one vastly higher.

-The progression through the divisions of the astral world is thought to be the result of the rearrangement of the matter of the astral body at physical death that occurs because of ignorance.
-It is believed those who are sufficiently instructed can prevent this rearrangement from occurring, and, therefore, are not confined to any one division, and do not have to progress from one division to another, but are able to move through any part of the astral world, laboring in their various pursuits to assist the great evolutionary scheme.
+The progression through the divisions of the astral world is the result of the rearrangement of the matter of the astral body at physical death that occurs because of ignorance.
+Those who are sufficiently instructed can prevent this rearrangement from occurring.
+And, therefore, are not confined to any one division.
+Also they do not have to progress from one division to another.
+But can move through any part of the astral world, laboring in their various pursuits to assist the great evolutionary scheme.
 Many Theosophical teachings were derived from Traditional Hindu mysticism.
 Some concepts are found in ancient Gnosticism too.
 A.G.H.